The wild and rugged landscapes of the Highlands blend with the coastal beauty of Mull on this tour that heads west and back again.

 This trip is packed with Scotland’s celebrated sights.

 You explore Loch Ness, where an infamous monster has lured journalists and myth-busters for decades.
-You visit the Isle of Mull, an island that’s packed with wildlife, cosy villages, and mountains.
+You visit the Isle of Mull, an island that’s teeming with wildlife, cosy villages, and mountains.
 And you journey through the blockbuster landscapes of Glencoe and the Cairngorms National Park.

 But don’t worry, because you’re not only ticking off the country’s well-known beauties.
 Your driver-guide will also take you far off the beaten track along winding back roads as they immerse you in the local tales of the regions you visit.